RemiBou/remibou.github.io/_posts/2020-5-24-Realtime-update-with-Blazor-WASM-SignalR-and-MediatR.md

     }
 }
 ```
-- Again perf are not the best, the GetRawTextis not a good idea ad it can allocate a lot of memory.
+- Perf are not the best, the GetRawText(à is not a good idea ad it can allocate a lot of memory.
 If you work at StackOverflow you'll find someone to help you about that.
 - This converter is actually simple : it adds a field to the JSON with the child type and reads it when deserializaing.
 There isn't (AFAIK) any security issues because the child type list is finite and known by the developper.

 Here is how I wire my custom converter to SignalR protocol (in Startup.cs)